30-30 is a crossroads between pleasure and pain.

 So… how much risk should you take on board when serving at 30-30?
 Is it a good time to go for an ace and to play big, or is it better to play the percentages and make a first serve and look for a Serve +1 forehand?
 I recently wrote an ATP analysis on this topic with a focus on the pro tour, but I want to broaden that analysis here for junior and adult recreational players.

-When you find yourself serving at 30-30, there are a number of elements that come into play.
+When you find yourself serving at 30-30, there are several factors to consider.

 - Do you have a specific serve direction you know you can make?